 - Medical costs and expenses

-Once your maritime attorney takes on your case, negotiations begin with either the insurance company or your employment company, or if there are issues dealing with them, your lawyer may go directly into the proceedings of filing a lawsuit in court.
-Whether your attorney will negotiate with the employer and insurance company or go straight to filing a lawsuit will depend upon how receptive the employer and insurance company.
+Once your maritime lawyer takes on your case, negotiations begin with either the insurance company or your employment company, or if there are issues dealing with them, your lawyers may go directly into the proceedings of filing a lawsuit in court.
+Whether your maritime lawyer will negotiate with the employer and insurance company or go straight to filing a lawsuit will depend upon how receptive the employer and insurance company.
 If they are putting off your case and not responding, your attorney may decide to file the lawsuit in order to get your case resolved as soon as possible.

-Regardless of how your attorney handles your case, there is no set way to determine how long a settlement will take.
-In some instances, your case my need to go to trial, especially if your attorney is dealing with an uncooperative employer and insurance company.
+Regardless of how your maritime lawyer handles your case, there is no set way to determine how long a settlement will take.
+In some instances, your case my need to go to trial, especially if your maritime lawyer is dealing with an uncooperative employer and insurance company.
 Most cases, however, will end in a settlement without having to set foot in a courtroom for trial.
 Yet, even settlement times are difficult to determine as each maritime injury case is different and will depend upon the circumstances surrounding your accident and injuries.